IP-CAM/Twispay-Credit-Card-Payments-Opencart-v.3.x/README.md

 2. Use the Opencart 3 Extension Installer and upload the OCmod ar

 ### Manually
-1. Download the Twispay payment module from our Github [Github][github] repository
+1. Download the Twispay payment module from our [Github repository][github]

 2. Unzip the archive files and upload the content of folder "uploads" in the corresponding files on the server.